coco-serverless/coco-serverless/docs/registry.md

 Second, we need to update the docker config to include our certificates for this registry, as well as containerd's.

-Finally, we need to include both the updated `/etc/hosts` file with the DNS entries, as well as the certificate, inside the agent's `initrd`.
+Third, we need to include both the updated `/etc/hosts` file with the DNS entries, as well as the certificate, inside the agent's `initrd`.

+Finally, we need to configure Knative to accept self-signed certificates.
+To do so, we need to update the `controller` deployment by applying a [patch]( ./conf-files/knative_controller_custom_certs.yaml.j2).

 All this process is automated when we start the local registry with the provided
 task: